wevm/wagmi/CONTRIBUTING.md

-If you want to contribute, but aren't sure where to start, you can create a [new discussion topic](https://github.com/tmm/wagmi/discussions) or reach out [on Twitter](https://twitter.com/awkweb).
+If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/tmm/wagmi/discussions) or reach out [on Twitter](https://twitter.com/awkweb).

 ### Development